 This subject listing of people, places, events, etc. represents newspaper articles clipped from Milwaukee-area newspapers during the 20th century.
 Librarians selected articles of local importance and assigned subject headings; staff cut the articles out of the newspaper.
 The clipping process was not comprehensive, but the resulting files do offer a representative sampling of the newspaper coverage of the Milwaukee area's people, places, and events during much of the 20th century.
 Some files have only one article, some have many.

 Most of the coverage dates from the 1950s to the 1980s; however, work is under way to expand coverage of this index to also cover an earlier set of newspaper clippings dating from the 1920s to the 1950s.
-We'll post regular revisions throughout 2016 as this earlier content grows, so watch this page for the latest update!
+We'll post regular revisions on an ongoing basis as this earlier content grows, so watch this page for the latest update!

 Accessing the Articles